 It's important to note that the determining factor of planar magnetic headphones is the driver.
 Planar magnetic headphones can be designed as headphones or earphones; closed-back or open-back; circumaural (over-ear) or supra-aural (over-ear); and any other form factor.

 I'll repeat that it is the planar magnetic driver type that makes “planar magnetic” headphones.

 For more information on the form factors listed above, check out my article What Are The Differences Between Headphones And Earphones? and The Complete Guide To Open-Back & Closed-Back Headphones.

 As an aside, planar magnetic headphones are also referred to as Orthodynamic headphones due to the popularity of Yamaha's Orthodynamic (planar magnetic) headphones of the 1970s.

 The Planar Magnetic Headphone Driver

-If you’re familiar with moving-coil dynamic drivers and electrostatic drivers, it may be helpful to envision the planar magnetic as a sort of hybrid.
-It works on the dynamic principle of electromagnetic induction bu is designed similarly to the electrostatic driver with a diaphragm sandwiched between two arrays.
+If you're familiar with moving-coil dynamic drivers and electrostatic drivers, it may be helpful to envision the planar magnetic as a sort of hybrid.
+It works on the dynamic principle of electromagnetic induction but is designed similarly to the electrostatic driver with a diaphragm sandwiched between two arrays.

 To explain how the planar magnetic driver works, let's begin with the design components and a simplified cross-sectional illustration: